derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide500.md

 ### **STEP 2**: Clone the Function Repository

 - Now we're ready to get a copy of the image resizing function and test it out on our local Fn Server.
-From a new **terminal window**, clone the Git repository into a directory of your choice using the following command:
+From a new **terminal window**, clone the Git repository into the home directory using the following command:

   `cd ~ && git clone https://github.com/derekoneil/image-resize.git && cd image-resize`